BMR Calculator Math: How to Calculate Yours by Hand

 BMR also goes down as you lose weight.
 A 200-lb person dropping to 180 lb sees BMR fall ~90 to 110 cal/day from the weight change alone, more if muscle was lost.
 The deficit that worked at 200 does not work at 180.
 People who do not recalculate every 10 to 15 lb hit a plateau that has nothing to do with willpower.

 Crash diets make this worse.
-Eating far below maintenance for extended periods causes metabolic adaptation β€” BMR drops more than weight change predicts.
-Studies on extreme weight-loss show contestants have measured 300 to 500 calorie drops below predicted, persisting years after regain.
+Eating far below maintenance for extended periods causes metabolic adaptation β BMR drops more than weight change predicts.
+The Fothergill et al. 2016 Obesity study on "The Biggest Loser" contestants measured 300 to 500 calorie drops below predicted BMR persisting six years after the show, despite substantial weight regain.
 Aim for moderate deficits (300 to 500 cal below maintenance) and recalculate every 10 lb.
-Plug your weight into a protein needs estimator to keep muscle through the cut.
+Plug your weight into a protein needs estimator to keep muscle through the cut β the International Society of Sports Nutrition position stand on protein recommends 1.6β2.2 g/kg/day during a deficit to preserve lean mass.

 BMR vs TDEE

 BMR is calories burned at complete rest.
-TDEE β€” total daily energy expenditure β€” is calories burned across the whole day including movement.
+TDEE β total daily energy expenditure β is calories burned across the whole day including movement.
 TDEE is what you actually need to know for weight management.

-• Sedentary (desk job, no exercise): BMR Γ— 1.2
+- Sedentary (desk job, no exercise): BMR Γ 1.2

-• Lightly active (light exercise 1 to 3 days/week): BMR Γ— 1.375
+- Lightly active (light exercise 1 to 3 days/week): BMR Γ 1.375

-• Moderately active (moderate exercise 3 to 5 days/week): BMR Γ— 1.55
+- Moderately active (moderate exercise 3 to 5 days/week): BMR Γ 1.55

-• Very active (hard exercise 6 to 7 days/week): BMR Γ— 1.725
+- Very active (hard exercise 6 to 7 days/week): BMR Γ 1.725

-• Extra active (hard daily exercise plus physical job): BMR Γ— 1.9
+- Extra active (hard daily exercise plus physical job): BMR Γ 1.9

 Take the 30-year-old man from the example above.
 BMR = 1768.
 If he sits at a desk all day and exercises 3 times a week:

-• TDEE = 1768 Γ— 1.55 β‰ˆ 2740 calories per day
+- TDEE = 1768 Γ 1.55 β 2740 calories per day

 That is what he needs to maintain his current weight.
 Eating 2240 (a 500-calorie deficit) would produce roughly 1 lb of fat loss per week.
 Eating 3240 (a 500-calorie surplus) would add roughly 1 lb per week, with composition depending on training and protein intake.

 Activity multipliers are rough.
-Two people with the same exercise schedule can have wildly different total movement β€” the non-exercise component (NEAT) varies by 600 to 800 calories per day between similar people.
+Two people with the same exercise schedule can have wildly different total movement β the non-exercise component (NEAT) varies by 600 to 800 calories per day between similar people, per the Levine 1999 Science paper on NEAT and overfeeding.
 If TDEE seems off after 2 to 3 weeks of tracking, adjust the activity factor by one notch.

 Workflow: calculate BMR with Mifflin-St Jeor, multiply by activity factor for TDEE, set eating target 300 to 500 below TDEE for a cut or above for a lean bulk, reassess after 4 weeks.
 Cross-check in a calorie balance calculator the first time.
 If you train hard, know your protein floor with a daily protein target tool.